rapid7/insightconnect-plugins/duo_auth/help.md

 # Description

 [Duo](https://duo.com/)'s Trusted Access platform verifies the identity of your users with two-factor authentication and security health of their devices before they connect to the apps they use.
-The InsightConnect plugin allow for push notifications in workflows
+The InsightConnect plugin allow for push notifications in workflows.

 # Key Features

-* send push notifications for 2FA
+* Send push notifications for 2FA

 # Requirements

-* Requires
+* Requires two secret keys from Duo

 # Documentation